stfc/PSyclone/doc/user_guide/dynamo0p3.rst

 onto the underlying topology and, additionally, whether the data at a point is a vector.
-In LFRic API the dimension of the basis function set for the scalar function spaces is 1 and for the vector function spaces is 3 (see the table in :ref:`dynamo0.3-stub-generation-rules` for the dimensions of the basis and differential basis functions).
+In LFRic API the dimension of the basis function set for the scalar function spaces is 1 and for the vector function spaces is 3 (see the table in :ref:`lfric-stub-generation-rules` for the dimensions of the basis and differential basis functions).

 Function spaces can share DoFs between cells in the horizontal, vertical